SamuelLAN/DLM/README.md

     Including the data params, model params, train params and the results.

     But if the train.py exits before it finishes, then there would be no logs.

+### for testing

+Tutorial for testing the models

+> train.py

+    at the bottom of train.py

+    make sure it is
+        o_train = Train(use_cache=True)
+        # o_train.train()
+        o_train.test(True)

+    The "use_cache" param indicate whether to load the preprocessed data from cache if there is cache

+> choose which model to load

+    it is in the "checkpoint_params" of models/transformer_for_nmt.py

+    you can specify the "name, time" of the model_dir, then it would load the best model automatically.